spacecloud-io/space-docs/content/microservices/eventing/custom-events/enforcing-schema.md

 ## Specifying schema of custom events

-Space Cloud allows you to define the schema of event payload in an easy way via GraphQL SDL.
+Space Cloud allows you to define the schema of event payload easily via GraphQL SDL.

 To specify the schema of event payload for a particular event type, go the `Schema` tab of the `Eventing` section in Mission Control.
 Click on the add button to open the following form:
 ![Event schema form](/images/screenshots/event-schema.png)